fredhutchio/concepts_machine_learning/notes/outline.md

 * Semi-supervised
 * Reinforcement learning

-We will discuss supervised vs unsupervised machine learning going forward, but it’s good to be aware that these are not the only types of ml.
+The focus of this course will be on supervised and unsupervised learning, but it’s good to be aware that these are not the only types of ml.

 ### Anatomy of a machine learning problem
 discuss inputs and outputs

+dataset, features - really break down how a dataset doesn't capture the entirety of The Truth only the features we have collected.

 ### An overview of supervised learning
+emphasize - labled data, concrete interpretations, 2 steps, 2 subclasses, used to make predictions

 #### Example supervised learning questions